-- 1. State the three needs that compose the "Great Balancing Act". - 2.
-What are the three environmental impacts that agriculture contributes to? - 3.
-Look at Figure 3.
-Name two areas of the world that will increase to a higher water stress level by 2025. - 4.
-If all the food produced in 2009 was evenly distributed (calorie wise) to all the people in 2050, it would come up short by kcal per person per day. - 5.
-If the current rate of food loss and waste remained at the same rate in 2050, we would be short kcal per person per day. - With an increase demand in food, comes and increase in the demand for crops.
-The article recommends that we increase the production of crops from trillion kcal per year in 2006 to trillion kcal per year in 2050. - 7.
-In order to balance the needs of the environment with the needs of crop production, crops in the future must be grown without the increased use of and .
-(Name two) - 8.
+1. State the three needs that compose the "Great Balancing Act".
+2. What are the three environmental impacts that agriculture contributes to?
+3. Look at Figure 3.
+Name two areas of the world that will increase to a higher water stress level by 2025.
+4. If all the food produced in 2009 was evenly distributed (calorie wise) to all the people in 2050, it would come up short by kcal per person per day.
+5. If the current rate of food loss and waste remained at the same rate in 2050, we would be short kcal per person per day. б.
+With an increase demand in food, comes and increase in the demand for crops.
+The article recommends that we increase the production of crops from trillion kcal per year in 2006 to trillion kcal per year in 2050.
+7. In order to balance the needs of the environment with the needs of crop production, crops in the future must be grown without the increased use of and (Name two) 3.
 The article mentions possible solutions/menu items.
 What are the three main courses where these menu items would aid in creating a sustainable food future?

-ID RESOURCES: THE GREAT BALANCING ACT - READING GUIDE (TEACHER VERSION)
+IN RESOURCES: THE GREAT BALANCING ACT - READING GUIDE (TEACHER VERSION)

 As you read The Great Balancing Act, answer the following questions.
 This will serve as a guide to future class discussions about solutions to the problem of feeding the world's population by 2050.

 Teacher Version- Answers in Red

 - 1. State the three needs that compose the "Great Balancing Act". - 1 close the gap between food available now and needed by 2050 - 2 agriculture needs to contribute to inclusive economic and social development - 3 world needs to reduce agriculture's impact on the environment and natural resources - 2.
 What are the three environmental impacts that agriculture contributes to?
 Ecosystems, Climate, and Water - 3.
 Look at Figure 3.
 Name two areas of the world that will increase to a higher water stress level by 2025.
-Students could answer India, China, Great Plains in the US, Central America or Central Africa - 4.
-If all the food produced in 2009 was evenly distributed (calorie wise) to all the people in 2050, it would come up short by 200 kcal per person per day. - 5.
-If the current rate of food loss and waste remained at the same rate in 2050, we would be short 900 kcal per person per day. - 6.
-With an increase demand in food, comes and increase in the demand for crops.
-The article recommends that we increase the production of crops from 9,500 trillion kcal per year in 2006 to 15,000 trillion kcal per year in 2050. - 7.
-In order to balance the needs of the environment with the needs of crop production, crops in the future must be grown without the increased use of and .
-(Name two) Students could answer scientifically bred seeds, synthetic fertilizers, pesticides, or water use - 8.
+Students could answer India, China, Great Plains in the US, Central America or Central Africa - 8.
 The article mentions possible solutions/menu items.
 What are the three main courses where these menu items would aid in creating a sustainable food future?